 Will hysterectomy effect my hormones ?

 Not usually.
-Hysterectomy is strictly removal of the uterus and cervix and will not effect a woman’s hormones.
-If a woman has her ovaries removed in addition to hysterectomy (called bilateral salpingo-oopherectomy) it will effect her hormones and she will go into surgical menopause.
+Hysterectomy is strictly removal of the uterus and cervix and will not impact a woman’s production of hormones.
+If a woman has her ovaries removed in addition to hysterectomy (called bilateral salpingo-oopherectomy) the ovaries will no longer be producing hormones and it will put her into surgical menopause.

 Why is hysterectomy so common ?